aleshaleksey/fansys23/08-spell-list.md

 **Global**: When the spell is cast globally it covers a radius of 400ft and lasts for a day.
 In addition to the normal effects, all elementals aligned to the opposite element, or entities aligned to the opposite season have their base movement speed halved in the area.

 - For every 2MP dice above 8 added to the spell, it lasts for an extra day, or the radius increases by 400ft.
-- If the spell is cast with at least 20MP and an intended duration of at least 1 week, the effect is permanent.
+- If the spell is cast with at least 20MP dice and an intended duration of at least 1 week, the effect is permanent.

 ___
 ### Balance of Nature